Shotbow/fudawiki-files/meta/external-sites.md

 * [Hanafuda Hub!](https://duarcain.blogspot.com/?m=1) is a blog by user "duarcain" with information and photos of hanafuda.
 (Now inactive, no longer updated.)
 * Tom Sloper has [a section of his site dedicated to Hanafuda](https://www.sloperama.com/hanafuda/).
 * Pagat (run by John McLeod) has [a section about games played with Hanafuda cards](https://www.pagat.com/class/flower.html).
+* [Ways to Play](https://games.porg.es/articles/cards/japan/hanafuda/), run by George Pollard, has a handful of hanafuda pages, including an overview of the cards and two thorough pages on traditional and modern manufacturers.

 ### Archived Sites